-Our metadata are managed by a GeoNetwork 3.0 instance that implements the ISO 19115 standard, defining metadata sections, entities and elements.
-The GeoNetwork catalogue is divided into 2 sub sections: ISRIC Catalogue and ISRIC Library records.
-This is due to the fact that the WUR-Library is used to store maps and scanned content from ISRIC, while the ISRIC Catalogue contains the metadata of datasets and web services developed by ISRIC.
+Our metadata are managed by a GeoNetwork 3.0 instance that implements the ISO 19115 standard, defining metadata sections, entities and elements; it characterises and serves datasets and web services

 Figure 6 gives an example of a GeoNetwork search for 'SOTER'.

+Figure 6.
+Example of a GeoNetwork search (http://data.isric.org/).

-GeoNetwork provides a Catalogue Web Service (CWS) which is an important part of a Spatial Data Infrastructure (SDI) and a requirement for the Global Earth Observations System of Systems (GEOSS) and interoperability with ICSU-WDS.
+GeoNetwork provides a Catalogue Web Service (CWS) which is an important part of a Spatial Data Infrastructure (SDI) and a requirement for interoperability with the Global Earth Observations System of Systems (GEOSS) and i ICSU-WDS.